ans-group/docs.ukfast.co.uk/source/fastdrive/addinganemployeefromexcel.md

 ![Image65](files/Image65.png)

-The following screen will then appear.
+The following screen will then appear which explains how the process is carried out.
 There is a link to a template spreadsheet which shows how the spreadsheet needs to be structured before being uploaded.
-The below image also contains instructions on how to export from Outlook.
+The below image also contains instructions on how to export your Outlook contacts if you wish to use some of them in FASTdrive.

 ![Image66](files/Image66.png)

 If you copy the headers into your own spreadsheet you can then input your own data.
 Note: The headers must not have spaces in between words and the company field doesn’t have to be filled in.
 The password field can also be left blank if preferred and a password will be automatically chosen.

 Click __Choose File__ then upload your Excel file.
-Once uploaded you should see a screen like the one below.
+Once uploaded you should see a table like the one below.
+This should contain the data which you have stored in your Excel spreadsheet.

 ![Image67](files/Image67.png)